m-daros/labs-log-tracing/README.md

-### How to  start the Elastic stack
+### How to start the lab

-The Elastic stack is provided as a set of Docker containers and managed as Docker Compose file **environment/elk-stack/docker-compose.yml**
+Both the Elastic stack and the microservices are provided as a set of Docker containers and managed as Docker Compose file **environment/elk-stack/docker-compose.yml**

-In order to start the Elastic search, please open a shell window and type the following commands
+In order to start the lab, please open a shell window and type the following commands

 `cd $PROJECT_HOME/environment/elk-stack`

-`docker-compose up`
+`docker-compose up -d`